R2Northstar/NorthstarWiki/docs/modding-and-development/development/reviewing.md

 Note that this will **NOT** post your comment immediately!
 Add any remaining comments to other lines of code, then head to the _Finishing up_ section of this wiki page to see how to post your code review.

+{% hint style="info" %}
+Feel free to point out anything you notice as a potential issue in a PR.
+Even things like too many changes that would better be split up into separate PRs are a valid points to comment on.
+{% endhint %}

 #### Testing